medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 **How to use [validator.fhir.org](validator.fhir.org)**

 1. Select FHIR version: Click the “Options” tab.
-Finf the section labeled “FHIR version” and select 4.0.1.
+Find the section labeled “FHIR version” and select 4.0.1.

 2. Go to the Validate tab.
 Paste your FHIR Bundle into the text field or upload your Bundle as a file.